opencost/opencost-website/docs/csv-export.md

 # CSV Export

-Opencost supports data export in a CSV format to a local file, Azure Blob Storage, AWS S3, and Google Cloud Storage.
+OpenCost supports data export in a CSV format to a local file, Azure Blob Storage, AWS S3, and Google Cloud Storage.

 The data is aggregated at a day level and exported every day after 00:10 UTC.
 The first export includes all available data, while subsequent launches only export data for dates not present in the existing export file.